Brussels Sprouts with White Beans, Pasta and Hazelnuts

 - 1 tablespoon chopped fresh sage Add to list

-- 2 cups cooked white beans (you may cook your own or use quality organic canned beans) Add to list
+- 2 cups cooked white beans Add to list

-- 2 cups cooked small-shaped pasta-like shells or penne Add to list
+- 2 cups cooked penne pasta Add to list

 - 1/4 cup chopped hazelnuts Add to list

-- 1/2 cup sun-dried or oil cured tomatoes (you may definitely use fresh tomatoes or sweet red peppers instead!)
-Add to list
+- 1/2 cup sun-dried tomatoes Add to list

 - 1/4 cup chicken or vegetable broth Add to list

-- Juice of 1/2 lemon Add to list
+- 1/2 lemon , juiced, plus wedges for serving Add to list

 - 1/4 cup chopped flat leaf parsley or fresh basil Add to list

-In a wide sauté pan, heat the oil over medium high heat and add the garlic and sage.
+In a wide sauté pan, heat oil over medium-high heat and add garlic and sage.
 Cook for a few seconds until aromatic.
-Stir in the Brussels sprouts.
-Cook for 30 seconds more.
-Toss in the white beans, pasta, hazelnuts and tomatoes.
-Add the chicken or vegetable broth and cook gently until heated through.
+Stir in Brussels sprouts; cook for 30 seconds more.
+Toss in white beans, pasta, hazelnuts and tomatoes.
+Add chicken or vegetable broth and cook gently until heated through.

-Squeeze the lemon juice over and season with the salt and pepper.
-Serve garnished with lemon wedges and the chopped parsley or basil.
+Squeeze lemon juice over and season with salt and pepper.
+Serve garnished with lemon wedges and chopped parsley or basil.